 No question the DX220 MAX is the most accomplished media player iBasso has ever made and puts the already impressive DX220 (AMP1 MKII) firmly in the shade in terms of sound quality.

-The dual independent power supply and completely reworked analog amplification stage is immaculate and exemplifies the iBasso house sound with just a smidgen more warmth to deliver a beautifully natural but still reference type sound.
+The dual independent power supply and completely reworked analog amplification stage are immaculate and exemplify the iBasso house sound with just a smidgen more warmth to deliver a beautifully natural but still reference-type sound.